panosoft/ramda-utils/README.md

 <a name="matchGroups"></a>
 ### matchGroups ( reg , str )

 Applies a Regular Expression to a String and returns the matched groups as an array of arrays.
+Returns an empty array, [], if no match.

 __Arguments__